outspeed-ai/outspeed-examples/next-js-ai-to-ai-chat/README.md

 ## How to Use

 1. **Start a Session**: Click the "Start Session" button to begin
-2. **Listen**: Once connected, listen to Maya and Miles have a natural conversation
+2. **Listen**: Once connected, listen to Sophie and David have a natural conversation
 3. **End Session**: Click "End Session" to stop the conversation

 ## How It Works

 The application creates two AI characters:

-- **Maya**: Uses the "sophie" voice and initiates the conversation
+- **Sophie**: Uses the "sophie" voice and initiates the conversation
-- **Miles**: Uses the "david" voice and responds to Maya
+- **David**: Uses the "david" voice and responds to Sophie

 Both AIs are configured to: